-Enlisting the keen aesthetic eye of Pernille Lind and Richy Almond for the interiors of his 54-room hotel, Kølpin’s hotel is characterized by a blend of colonial, midcentury Danish and Asian influences.
-A departure from what is currently ubiquitous as typically Danish – a minimalist form of hygge – these spaces are full of warm colours and surprising textures such as rattan and bamboo, in an effort to incorporate elements of travel.
+Enlisting the keen aesthetic eye of Pernille Lind and Richy Almond for the interiors of his 54-room boutique hotel, Kølpin’s hotel is characterized by a blend of colonial, midcentury Danish and Asian influences.
+Sanders is a departure from what is currently ubiquitous as typically Danish – a minimalist form of hygge – these spaces are full of warm colours and surprising textures such as rattan and bamboo, in an effort to incorporate elements of travel.
 But the hotel is still firmly rooted in Copenhagen through the serene design of the rooms themselves, which are elegantly furnished with mid-century pieces.

 The TATA Bar at the Sanders is a cool hang-out for locals as well as travelers, and of course for theatre goers and cast who only need to cross the street for a beautiful Royal Ballet performance – a full circle experience is there ever was one.